Kishanganj district

+Etymology

+Kishanganj was formerly known as Krishnaganj, but the name was altered to Kishanganj.

 Geography

 Kishanganj district occupies an area of 1884 km2, Kishanganj district is surrounded by Araria district in the west, Purnia district in the south-west, Uttar Dinajpur district of West Bengal on the east, and Darjeeling district of West Bengal and Nepal on the north.
 A narrow strip of West Bengal, about 20 km wide separates it from Bangladesh.

-Kishanganj district is located between 250 20’ and 260 30’ north latitudes, and 870 7’ and 880 19’ east longitudes.
+Kishanganj district is located between 25° 20’ and 26° 30’ north latitudes, and 87° 7’ and 88° 19’ east longitudes.